schmid-elektronik/ni-linux-packer/doc/installation.md

 # Prerequisite

--[x] installed `Linux RT System Image 20.5` for LabVIEW 2019 and 2020 (do not use the legacy Image installation) -[x] Target has Internet access
+- Installed `Linux RT System Image 20.5` for LabVIEW 2019 and 2020 (do not use the legacy Image installation)
+- Target has Internet access

 # installation